tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 63

 7. The means and foundations relied on by the Board of Directors in evaluating its performance, the performance of its committees and members, the external party that carried out the evaluation and its relationship with the company, if any.
-8. Disclosing the remunerations of the members of the Board of Directors and the Executive Management as stipulated in Article ninety three of these regulations.
+8. Disclosing the remunerations of the members of the Board of Directors and the Executive Management as stipulated in Article 93 of these regulations.
 9. Any penalty, sanction, precautionary measure or precautionary restriction imposed on the company by the authority or any supervisory, regulatory or judicial authority, with a statement of the reasons for the violation, the competent authority, and ways to remedy the violation and avoid its occurrence in the future.
 10. Results of the annual review of the effectiveness of the company’s internal control procedures, in addition to the audit committee’s opinion on the efficiency of the company’s internal control system.
 11. The Audit Committee's recommendation to appoint an internal auditor in the company in the event of his absence.